Kongad Assembly constituency

 Kongad is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Palakkad Lok Sabha constituency.
-K. Shanthakumari of Communist Party of India (Marxist) has been the current MLA since the 2021 Kerala Legislative Assembly election.
+K.A Thulasi of INC has been the current MLA since the 2026 Kerala Legislative Assembly election.

 Local self-governed segments

 Kongad Assembly constituency is composed of the following local self-governed segments: